rudra012/ng6-tutorial/README.md

-Run `ng new angular6-style --style=scss` to create new project with css styling library Run `ng generate component my-component` to create new component
+Run `ng new angular6-style --style=scss` to create new project with css styling library Run `ng generate component my-component` to create new component Run `ng g service data-service` to create new Service